GRIS-UdeM/SpatGRIS/README.md

 It can handle up to 256 inputs and outputs simultaneously and features 3D and 2D views that help visualizing sources motions and monitor sound activity.

-SpatGRIS is developed by the _Groupe de recherche en immersion spatiale_ (GRIS) at Université de Montréal and is in active development.
+SpatGRIS is currently being developed at the [Groupe de Recherche en Immersion Spatiale (GRIS)](https://gris.musique.umontreal.ca/) and the [Société des Arts Technologiques (SAT)](https://sat.qc.ca/en/).
 Updates are published on a regular basis.

 - [Using a virtual audio device](#using-a-virtual-audio-device)
 - [Building](#building)